- ICH GCP

-Compare the Safety and Efficacy of Genoss® DCB and SeQuent® Please NEO in Chinese Patients With Coronary ISR
+Compare the Safety and Effectiveness of Genoss® DCB and SeQuent® Please NEO in Chinese Patients with Coronary ISR

-A Prospective, Multicenter, Randomized Controlled Trials to Evaluate the Safety and Efficacy of Genoss® DCB Versus SeQuent® Please NEO in Patients With Coronary In-stent Restenosis (ISR)
+A Prospective, Multicenter, Randomized Controlled Trials to Evaluate the Safety and Effectiveness of Genoss® DCB Versus SeQuent® Please NEO in Patients with Coronary In-stent Restenosis (ISR)

 The experimental group was treated with Genoss® DCB, and the control group was treated with SeQuent® Please NEO.